Culture of Argentina: Language

-In many of the central and north-eastern areas of the country, the "rolling r" takes on the same sound as the ll and y ('zh' – a voiced palatal fricative sound, similar to the "s" in the English pronunciation of the word "vision").
+In many of the central and north-eastern areas of the country, the "rolling r" takes on a similar sound as the one both ll and y take in the more general Rioplatense dialect ('zh' – a voiced palatal fricative sound, similar to the "s" in the English pronunciation of the word "vision").

-South Bolivian Quechua is a Quechuan language spoken by some 800,000 people, mostly immigrants who have arrived in the last years.
+The Southern Quechua language is spoken by 0.4% of the population, mostly Bolivian immigrants who have arrived in recent years.
 There are 70,000 estimated speakers in Salta Province.
 The language is also known as Central Bolivian Quechua, which has six dialects.
 It is classified as a Quechua II language, and is referred to as Quechua IIC by linguists.

-Guaraní is also spoken, mainly in the Mesopotamia, and is an official language in the province of Corrientes.
+The Guaraní language is also spoken, mainly near the border with Paraguay, and is an co-official language in the province of Corrientes.

+The Welsh language is the co-official language of the province of Chubut.
+This province was strongly influenced by Welsh migration and is home to the largest community outside the British Isles.
+The language is spoken in the Patagonian Welsh dialect.

+The Afrikaans language, unlike the previous one, does not have co-official status in Chubut, that language arrived with the Boer migration between 1902 and 1908.
+The language is spoken in the Patagonian Afrikaans dialect.

+The German language does not have co-official status but is spoken mainly by the descendants of the Germans, this being the 4th largest ancestry, it is spoken mainly in the provinces of Entre Ríos, Santa Fe, Córdoba, La Pampa, Buenos Aires, Río Negro and Misiones.

+Other prominent languages without co-official status in Argentina are Polish, Ukrainian, Galician, Basque, Russian, Armenian, Yiddish, French, Ladino, English, Mapuche, among others.